Terms & Conditions

 Each member, employee and consultant of the LLP shall be entitled to the benefit of these provisions under the Contracts (Rights of Third Parties) Act 1999, but LLP’s contract with you may be varied from time to time or terminated without the consent of any such persons.

-If we have not yet met you and you are an individual acting for purposes which are outside your business, the Consumer Protection (Distance Selling) Regulations 2000 apply to our agreement with you.
-That means that you have the right to cancel our engagement without charge at any time within seven working days of your acceptance of our engagement terms.
-If you wish to do so you must inform us of your decision to cancel in writing.
+If we have not yet met you and you are an individual acting for purposes which are outside your business, the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply to our agreement with you.
+That means that you have the right to cancel our engagement without charge at any time within fourteen working days of your acceptance of our engagement terms.
+If you wish to do so, you must inform us of your decision to cancel in writing.
+A form is provided with these Terms that you can simply sign and return to us.
 Your right to cancel our engagement will not apply if you agree to us beginning work in relation to your instructions during the relevant cancellation period.
+If you wish us to start work on your matter within this period, please sign the relevant part of the form supplied with these Terms, instructing us to do so.

 The engagement letter will tell you who will carry out most of the work in your matter.
 It will tell you the name of the partner who is ultimately responsible and the name of any other person who will also work on the matter on your behalf.
 If a change of personnel who work on your matter is necessary, we will inform you promptly of who will be now handling the matter and why the change was necessary.